jacobdfriedmann/wp-install/README.markdown

 ### Note on using MAMP or XAMP

-If you are using MAMP or XAMP for MySQL or PHP or both, you must specify the location of the command in the wp-install.conf file.
+If you are using MAMP or XAMP for MySQL or Apache or both, you must specify the location of the command in the wp-install.conf file.
 For example, the default location of the mysql command in MAMP is /Applications/MAMP/Library/bin/mysql.
 Here is an example conf excerpt for MAMP:

 	MYSQL_LOCATION=/Applications/MAMP/Library/bin/mysql
 	MYSQLDUMP_LOCATION=/Applications/MAMP/Library/bin/mysqldump
-	PHP_LOCATION=/Applications/MAMP/bin/php/php5.5.3/bin/php
+	HTTPD_LOCATION=/Applications/MAMP/Library/bin/httpd

 ### Amazon Web Services for Uploads